The Traitors (British TV series) series 2

-The second series of The Traitors premiered on BBC One on 3 January 2024.
+The second series of The Traitors was first broadcast on BBC One on 3 January 2024.
 Claudia Winkleman reprised her role as the show's presenter from the previous series.
 The series was also accompanied by a spin-off show The Traitors: Uncloaked, presented by Ed Gamble.
+The series concluded on 26 January 2024 where Harry Clark won as a Traitor, while Mollie Pearce placed as a runner-up, as a Faithful.

 Production

 In February 2023, it was announced that The Traitors had been renewed for a second series following the success of the first.
 Claudia Winkleman was confirmed as the host.

 The series also saw the debut of a spin-off show The Traitors: Uncloaked, which included interviews with banished and murdered contestants, as well as bonus unseen footage where the contestants learned the identity of the Traitors for the very first time.

 The first teaser trailer for the series aired in October 2023; further trailers promoting the series were released by the BBC in the lead up to the series premiere.

 Ahead of the release of series 2, the BBC announced the show had been renewed for a third series.